If our courses are full you may still inquire about semi-private or private courses

 Pool Training/Confined Water Practice

-- 7:00 PM – We meet Thursday evening of the course Advanced classes meet at International Diving Centre for Quick Review & classroom drysuit orientation.
+- 7:00 PM – We meet Thursday evening of the course Advanced classes meet our Pool for Quick Review & classroom drysuit orientation.

 - 7:45 pm – On deck at the pool for equipment overview and briefing.
 Please be changed and ready to go at 8:00 pm.